yashsuthar00/RAG/README.md

 ## Troubleshooting

+- **DLL errors or Pydantic V1 warnings with Python 3.14**: PyTorch and LangChain don't support Python 3.14 yet.
+Install Python 3.11 from https://www.python.org/downloads/windows/ and create a new venv with it: `py -3.11 -m venv .venv311`.
+Then activate and reinstall dependencies.
+- **DLL initialization failed for torch**: This is common on Windows.
+Install the Microsoft Visual C++ Redistributable for Visual Studio 2015-2022 from https://aka.ms/vs/17/release/vc_redist.x64.exe.
+Then reinstall PyTorch: `python -m pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu` (for CPU-only; check https://pytorch.org/get-started/locally/ for CUDA versions).
 - Execution policy errors when activating the venv: run the `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force` command once and restart the terminal.
 - If pip fails to find a package (e.g. `langchain-mongodb`) check the exact PyPI package name or use `pip search` / the package docs.
 - If you get binary wheel / build errors (commonly for `torch`, `sentence-transformers`):
   - Prefer Python 3.11 or 3.10, and install `torch` using the official instructions from PyTorch (they provide prebuilt wheels for Windows).
 Example for CUDA/CPU options available at https://pytorch.org/get-started/locally/.
 - If the scripts attempt to use a large LLM from Hugging Face you may need more RAM or to change the model to a small CPU-friendly option.

 ## Save the environment